 CCSFmail is the official student email account used at the City College of San Francisco.

-City College of San Francisco automatically creates CCSFmail accounts for all students.
-Beginning November 1, 2012 all official CCSF communications will be sent to this account and not to any other email accounts.
+City College of San Francisco automatically creates CCSFmail (Google Gmail) accounts for all students.
+All official CCSF communications are sent to this account and not to any other email accounts.

 The benefits of CCSFmail to students are:

 - An email address, a reliable, secure email service, and a powerful anti-spam service

 - Useful collaboration tools such as Google Docs, and web-based tools such as word processing, spreadsheets and presentations